kurain/debugger2/README.md

 ## Description

-debugger2 is a fork of debugger for Ruby 2.0.
+debugger2 is a fork of [debugger] (https://github.com/cldwalker/debugger) for Ruby 2.0.

-It only use only external C-APIs.
+It uses only external C-APIs.
 Not of Ruby core sources.

 (and debugger is a fork of ruby-debug(19) that works on 1.9.2 and 1.9.3 and installs easily for rvm/rbenv rubies :)

 I want to merge original debugger if it has no problem.
 So debugger2 may be obsolete.
+Feel free to give us your comments.

 ## Install